 This is some other Bulgaria pastry that I can’t quite remember the name of it.
 Also, meet one of my Dunny’s, part of my photo project.
 I will tell you more about it in another post.

 The first time in my life I saw outdoor gyms.
 Actually my first one was in Dimitrovgrad, but I didn’t take any picture of it.
-At the time, I thought this was pretty odd, but now that I’ve been in Asia, oh hell that concept is simply called … NORMAL!
+At the time, I thought this was pretty odd, but now that I’ve been travelling lots, oh hell that concept is simply normal!

 The following 4 pictures were taken at the beach restaurant Deja Vu (дежа вю).
 Painted all in white, this place clearly made me feel so Zen.
 It was the perfect place to enjoy my fried fish, drink some Bulgarian beer and enjoy the sea breeze.